octo-technology/OpenTezos/docs/ligo/unit-testing.md

 - It also makes the code robust for future modifications, i.e. code refactoring or new functionalities.
   The tests make sure that the behaviour has not changed, and if it did, it clearly outlines where.
-- test can easily be automated: they can be included in a CI/CD, which runs them after any push
+- tests can easily be automated: they can be included in a CI/CD, which runs them after any push

+>**CI/CD (Continuous Integration / Continuous Delivery)** is a method to frequently deliver apps to customers by introducing automation into the stages of app development.
+>The main concepts attributed to CI/CD are continuous integration, continuous delivery, and continuous deployment.

 There are different types of tests, as described below in the automated testing strategy.
 <br/>